canonical/microceph/docs/tutorial/index.rst

 You can expect to spend three to four hours working through the complete tutorial.
-It’s a strongly-recommended investment of time if you’re new to Example Product - it will save you many more hours later on.
+It’s a strongly-recommended investment of time if you’re new to Microceph - it will save you many more hours later on.
 Follow the tutorial steps in sequence; they take you on a learning journey through the product.